Updated: Sep 11, 2022

 The 2% don’t just survive, they thrive!

 Get Comfortable with being Uncomfortable

-When this happens you have a choice.
-You can retreat back to the place of comfort and ease, the place where things are familiar or you can continue to move forwards and put your energy into making this new place familiar, comfortable and a place you can be confident.
+When this happens, you have a choice.
+You can retreat to the place of comfort and ease, the place where things are familiar or you can continue to move forwards and put your energy into making this new place familiar, comfortable and a place you can be confident.

-Think back to all the things you have achieved.
+Take a moment to reflect on, and recall all the things you have achieved to date.
 It is highly likely that you went through a period of time where it was uncomfortable and unfamiliar.
-The chances are that in order to achieve that success you had to push through these challenges.
+In order to achieve that success, you had to push through these challenges.

 You may be surprised at how quickly this can happen.
 Saying ‘Yes’ brings opportunities.

 The bigger the challenge, the bigger the opportunity.

 When opportunity knocks, open the door and embrace the challenge.

 The Motivation for Personal Growth